swiftlang/swiftly/DESIGN.md

 `swiftly use main-snapshot`

 The use subcommand also supports `.swift-version` files.
-If a ".swift-version" file is present in the current working directory, or an ancestory directory, then swiftly will update that file with the new version to use.
+If a ".swift-version" file is present in the current working directory, or an ancestry directory, then swiftly will update that file with the new version to use.
 This can be a useful feature for a team to share and align on toolchain versions with git.
 As a special case, if swiftly could not find a version file, but it could find a Package.swift file it will create a new version file for you in the package and set that to the requested toolchain version.

 Note: The `.swift-version` file mechanisms can be overridden using the `--global-default` flag so that your swiftly installation's default toolchain can be set explicitly.